France 1907 Medal - Automobile Exposition NGC MS65BN

 Round medal version of Maier 117

-Please scroll down to view multiple images of the medal.
+Please scroll down to view multiple images of the medal and holder.